reedhedges/AMRISim/README.md

 code in `stage/src/model_laser.c`.

-A scanning rangefinder measures distance ranges at fixed degree intervales over its field of view.
+A scanning rangefinder measures distance ranges at fixed degree intervals over its field of view.
-At each simulation loop iteration, each of these range values is deterimed by a raycasting algorithm to search the simulation environment at that time.
+At each simulation loop iteration, each of these range values is determined by a raycasting algorithm to search the simulation environment at that time.
 The field of view of the sensor is divided by the number of range samples that wil be taken to determine the angle of each sample.
 A small amount of static random error is added to each sample's angle, and then for each sample ray, the environment quadtree is searched along until another object is located, or the maximum distance capable is reached.
-Then the intersaction point between the ray and the shape of that object is calculated, and the distance between the center of the laser rangefinder model and that point is calculated.
+Then the intersection point between the ray and the shape of that object is calculated, and the distance between the center of the laser rangefinder model and that point is calculated.
 Finally, a small amount of random error is added to that range value.